asyafiqe/pdfGPT-chat/README.md

 [better performance]:https://arxiv.org/pdf/2212.03533.pdf

 ## 🐋Docker
-Run '''docker-compose -f docker-compose.yaml up''' to use it with Docker compose.
+Run ```docker-compose -f docker-compose.yaml up``` to use it with Docker compose.
 To interact with the UI, access from browser:
 ```sh
 http://localhost:8501/
 ```